-According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for dermabrasion in 2013 was $1,151.
-This figure does not include other costs, such as a facilities charge or anesthesia.
+According to the American Society of Plastic Surgeons, the national average surgeon/physician fee for Dermabrasion in 2020 was $1,786.
+This figure does not include other costs, such as anesthesia, operating room facilities or other related expenses.
 Your plastic surgeon will provide you with complete information on costs and financing options at your consultation.
-The total fee for dermabrasion can vary considerably depending on the region of the country, the extent of the procedure and your specific needs as a patient.
+The total fee for Dermabrasion can vary considerably depending on the region of the country, the extent of the procedure and your specific needs as a patient.

 Health insurance will usually not cover the cost of Dermabrasion performed for cosmetic purposes.
 However, Dermabrasion may be covered if the procedure is performed to treat pre-cancerous growths or certain types of scars.
 Check with your insurance company to find out if Dermabrasion is covered and to determine the eligibility requirements.

 Dermabrasion ConsultationIf you are considering Dermabrasion, the first step is to schedule a consultation with a plastic surgeon.
 During your consultation, the surgeon will examine your case and discuss your options in detail.
 Be sure to ask any questions you have about Dermabrasion and your expectations for the procedure.

 The doctor will perform a physical examination to evaluate the condition of your facial skin and take a complete medical history, including existing medical conditions, medications (prescription and non-prescription) and vitamins.
 Be sure to tell the surgeon if you have any allergies, have a history of fever blisters or cold sores or if you smoke.
 Smoking decreases blood flow to the skin and slows the healing process.